 Benny felt a shiver run down his spine.
 Perhaps it was some kind of drill?
 One he just hadn’t heard about.
-Yes, of course!
 He tried to convince himself.
 Yes, of course, that was it!

 Maybe he’d died, gone to Hell, but didn’t realise?

 He feels his numbed feet leave the seabed and swallows another mouthful of salty water.
 He retches again and nearly throws up.
 Suddenly he hears a sound he recognises, a sound from a thousand years ago.
 He suspects he’s delirious.

 But no, it’s definitely there.
 With his heart pounding he turns and swims a few strokes until his feet are back on the seabed once more.
 He looks around and sees a black object approaching.
 My God!
 It can’t be!
 The object comes closer – it’s a dog, a black Labrador.
 The creature paddles towards him, whining and barking between pants.
 He swims towards it.
 Close now, he sees the dog’s eyes, wide, brown, the whites a little bloodshot.
 Then its paws are on his chest and, bobbing in the sea, the dog tries to lick his face.
 It’s going crazy now, barking excitedly.